 Enrollment steps:

-- Explore: Use Choose OUSD school finder to explore public school options in Oakland.
+- Explore: Use the Choose OUSD school finder to explore public school options in Oakland.

 (See the enrollment overview from OUSD.)